-Members of the community are encouraged to report all crimes and other safety and security concerns promptly to Barnard Community Safety.
-The College will send accurate and timely notices to the community when appropriate, and will include applicable reported incidents in the annual crime statistics.
+Members of the community are encouraged to report all crimes and other safety and security concerns promptly to Barnard's CARES Department.
+The College will include applicable reported incidents in the annual crime statistics and send accurate and timely notices to the community, when appropriate.

 Timely Warnings notify the campus community about Clery Act crimes, occurring anywhere in our Clery geography, that present a serious or continuing threat to students and employees.
-The College distributes Timely Warnings to the entire community through email and text messaging.
+The College distributes Timely Warnings to the entire community through email and/or text messaging.
 The applicable crimes are defined in the Uniform Crime Reporting Program (UCR) / National Incident Based Reporting System (NIBRS) including reports of arson, criminal homicide, and robbery.
 The College issues Timely Warnings on a case-by-case basis, considering factors such as whether there is a continuing threat to the community, the possible risk of compromising law enforcement efforts, and the nature of the crime.
 Timely Warnings are sent and posted as soon as the pertinent information is available in order to provide appropriate information to the community.
 To protect the privacy of the victim(s), the Timely Warning will not include the victim(s) name(s), except in appropriate circumstances.

-Emergency Notifications notify the campus community about confirmed threats to health and safety that occur on or imminently threatening our campus.
+Emergency Notifications notify the campus community about confirmed threats to health and safety that occur on or are imminently threatening our campus.
 Such threats may or may not be crimes.
 For example, the College may send an Emergency Notification about an event such as a gas leak or illness outbreak.

 From time to time the College may issue information to the community through email and/or other print or web based communication about threats or risks to property, or other issues that do not warrant a Timely Warning or Emergency Notification but serve to address campus security and crime prevention.
-These issues may be referred to as "community alerts," and could relate to non-Clery-related issues such as a rash of thefts of packages from building lobbies.
-Such alerts are issued at the discretion of Barnard Clery compliance team and may also be found on the CARES webpage.
+These issues may be referred to as "community alerts," and could relate to non-Clery-related issues such as a pattern of thefts of packages from building lobbies.
+Such alerts are issued at the discretion of Barnard's Clery compliance team and may also be found on the CARES webpage.